lalyos/jfiglet/README.md

 ```

-### command line
+## command line

-You can use it from the source directory with maven
+You can use the jar from the central repo, or use the latest development version from sourcecode;

+### from maven central

 ```
+git clone git@github.com:lalyos/jfiglet.git
+cd jfiglet
 mvn exec:java -Dexec.arguments="jfiglet rulez"
 ```

-Or from commandline
+### from source

 ```
-curl -o jfiglet.jar https://oss.sonatype.org/content/groups/public/com/github/lalyos/jfiglet/0.0.1/jfiglet-0.0.1.jar
+curl -o jfiglet.jar http://central.maven.org/maven2/com/github/lalyos/jfiglet/0.0.1/jfiglet-0.0.1.jar
 java -jar jfiglet.jar "text to convert"
 ```

 ## Related projects

 First I wrapped http://artii.herokuapp.com/ which is based on the artii gem
 I found 2 java implementations:
-- [http://www.jave.de/eclipse/figlet/index.html] its not just FIGlet its too much, includes swing editor and so ...
+- http://www.jave.de/eclipse/figlet/index.html its not just FIGlet its  much more, includes swing editor and so ...
-- [http://www.rigaut.com/benoit/CERN/FigletJava/] it contains a single class implementation, so i choose this one.
+- http://www.rigaut.com/benoit/CERN/FigletJava/ it contains a single class implementation, so i choose this one.

 ## Todo